and network organisation structures

 Every organisation finds its own balance between centralisation and distribution of authority.

-Centralisation of authority implies a management hierarchy.
+Centralisation of authority implies a

 The word “management” implies a manager with oversight of subordinates; and so implies a hierarchical organisation structure.